Francesco Checcucci: Career

 Born in Bagno a Ripoli, the Province of Florence, Checcucci started his career at Fiorentina.
-In 2007–08 season, he left for Prato, also located in Tuscany.
-In the next season, he left for Primavera under-20 team of Serie A side Chievo.
+In the 2007–08 season, he left for Prato, also located in Tuscany.
+In the next season, he went to the Primavera under-20 team of Serie A side Chievo.

 Lumezzane

-In June 2009, Checcucci graduated from the Primavera team, and left for Lega Pro Prima Divisione (Italian 3rd highest level) side Lumezzane in co-ownership deal.
+In June 2009, Checcucci graduated from the Primavera team, and left for Lega Pro Prima Divisione (Italian third highest level) side Lumezzane in a co-ownership deal.

-On 24 June 2010, Checcucci along with Fabio Pisacane were bought back by Chievo.
+On 24 June 2010, Checcucci, along with Fabio Pisacane, was bought back by Chievo.
 But on 15 July 2010 he was re-signed by Lumezzane in another co-ownership deal.

 Crotone

 In June 2011, Checcucci returned to Verona again.
-However, he left for F.C.
-Crotone in another co-ownership deal for €210,000.
-On 21 June 2013 Crotone acquired Checcucci outright for free.
+However, he left for Crotone in another co-ownership deal for €210,000.
+On 21 June 2013, Crotone acquired Checcucci outright for free.

 Parma

-Checcucci was sold to Parma in July 2013 for €200,000, however on 1 August 2013 Checcucci was signed by Slovenian club ND Gorica in a temporary deal.
+Checcucci was sold to Parma in July 2013 for €200,000; however, on 1 August 2013, Checcucci was signed by Slovenian club Gorica in a temporary deal.

 Savoia

-In August 2014 Checcucci was signed by Savoia.
+In August 2014, Checcucci was signed by Savoia.

 AlbinoLeffe

-On 5 August 2015 he was signed by AlbinoLeffe.
+On 5 August 2015, he was signed by AlbinoLeffe.